Thomas Allard is AssociateProfessor of Marketing at Singapore Management University.

-My research is frequently featured at international conferences and has been published in top-tier marketing journals such as the Journal of Marketing Research, Journal of Marketing, and Journal of Consumer Research.
-My work was also featured in popular press outlets such as Harvard Business Review and The Wall Street Journal.
+Thomas' research is frequently featured at international conferences and has been published in top-tier marketing journals such as the Journal of Marketing Research, Journal of Marketing, and Journal of Consumer Research.
+Thomas' work was also featured in popular press outlets such as Harvard Business Review and The Wall Street Journal.

-I hold a Ph.D. in Marketing from the University of British Columbia.
-I also teach in the Undergraduate, Ph.D., Mini-Master, and EDHEC-NTU programs at the Nanyang Business School.
+He holds a Ph.D. in Marketing from the University of British Columbia and has taught at the Undergraduate, Ph.D., Master's, and Global B.B.A. levels.